harvard-visionlab/s3-filestore/README.md

 # s3-logger
-Code for logging experiment results in an s3 bucket
+Code for saving experiment results to an s3 bucket

 ## Installation